maxbendick/senior-project-profiles-server/README.md

 ````(app-routes {:request-method :get :uri "/"})````

-where you can change "/" to any path (e.g. "/profile/nameofsomeone")
+where you can change "/" to any path.

 ## Running locally with the client side